TokMem: One-Token Procedural Memory for Large Language Models: Related Work

-Equipping LLMs with memory has been explored through multiple directions.
-Most existing approaches emphasize declarative memory, where the objective is to store and retrieve explicit information such as facts or conversation history~\citep{packer2023memgpt, mem0, zhong2024memoryllm}.
-In contrast, parameter-based approaches internalize task-specific behaviors within model parameters, resembling procedural memory.
+Equipping LLMs with memory has been explored along multiple directions.
+Most existing approaches emphasize declarative memory, where the objective is to store and retrieve explicit information such as facts and conversation history~\citep{packer2023memgpt, mem0, zhong2024memoryllm}.
+By contrast, parameter-based approaches internalize task-specific behaviors within model parameters, resembling procedural memory.
 TokMem builds on this latter view while emphasizing modularity and compositionality.

-\paragraph{Text-based External Memory.} A common approach is to externalize memory as textual content retrieved at inference time.
-Retrieval-augmented generation (RAG)\citep{lewis2020retrieval} and its variants\citep{guu2020retrieval,karpukhin2020dense,borgeaud2022improving,khandelwal2020generalization} attach relevant textual chunks during inference, while RET-LLM~\citep{modarressi2023ret} encodes knowledge as symbolic triplets.
-Building on these ideas, more recent systems such as MemGPT~\citep{packer2023memgpt}, Mem0~\citep{mem0}, and A-Mem~\citep{xu2025mem} extend these ideas to conversational settings through hierarchical or summarization-based memory states.
-While effective for factual recall, these approaches are not optimized for procedural control and often incur significant inference-time overhead due to the re-read of textual memory.
+\paragraph{Text-Based External Memory.} A common approach is to externalize memory as textual content retrieved at inference time.
+Retrieval-augmented generation~\citep[RAG;][]{lewis2020retrieval} and its variants~\citep{guu2020retrieval,karpukhin2020dense,borgeaud2022improving,khandelwal2020generalization} attach relevant textual chunks during inference, while RET-LLM~\citep{modarressi2023ret} encodes knowledge as symbolic triplets.
+Building on these ideas, more recent systems extend these ideas to conversational settings through hierarchical or summarization-based memory states; examples include MemGPT~\citep{packer2023memgpt}, Mem0~\citep{mem0}, and A-Mem~\citep{xu2025mem}.
+While effective for factual recall, these approaches are not optimized for procedural control and often incur significant inference-time overhead due to repeatedly re-reading textual memory.